krave1986/JSNSD-LFW212-notes/JSNSD(LFW212)/modules/fastify/fastify.md

 - `@fastify/static`
   The successor of `fastify-static`.
 Their APIs and usages seem very similar to me right now.

+- `@fastify/sensible`
+  Provide helper functions for HTTP status codes and error messages.

+  ### Options
+  - `errorHandler`
+    It is better to set it as `true` for the public facing services in production mode.
+    It will provide less detailed info to the public.

+  ### Decorations

+  - `reply.notFound()`
+    It sets 404 status code and generate **JSON** output to describe this error.

 - `point-of-view`

   It helps at dynamic view rendering.